-The overall aim of this system is to provide information needed for range States and other Parties to CITES to make appropriate management and enforcement decisions, and to build institutional capacity within the range States for the long-term management of their elephant populations by improving their ability to monitor elephant populations, detect changes in levels of illegal killing, and to use this information to provide more effective law enforcement and to strengthen any regulatory measures required to support such enforcement.
+The overall aim of this system is to provide information needed for range States and other Parties to CITES to make appropriate management and enforcement decisions, and to build institutional capacity within the range States for the long-term management of their elephant populations.
+The purpose of this system is to improve the ability of range States to monitor their elephant populations, detect changes in levels of illegal killing, and to implement and enforce domestic legislation and CITES.
 The system should be established in such a way that it can continue after financial support for the programme has come to an end.